gsurrel/PROFIT/README.md

 # Design decisions

-This tool should not require installing 3rd party dependencies.
+This tool should not require installing non-Python dependencies.

 ## Time management